Juxtupool/Overflow-UPI-Manager-/README.md

 # Overflow
 Simple python script for expense management
+This Converts your UPI SMSs into a Excel Format for easy viewing of Expenses

 # Execution
 Copy all the UPI Transactions SMS to a File and make it into Bill.txt and add to the same directory where ExpenseV3.py is located